Sociology (SOCG)

 Examines the relationship between humans and the natural world from a historical and cultural perspective exploring the issues of human progress and development, cross-cultural comparisons, the relationship between humans, animals, the land and raw materials, and current environmental problems and potential solutions.

-SOCG 4363 Cultural Sociology: 3 semester hours.
+SOCG 4315 Clinical and Applied Sociology: 3 semester hours.

 SOCG 4376 Sociology Internship: 3 semester hours.